Alexander Schallenberg: Chancellor

 After Kurz announced his pending resignation on 9 October 2021 as a result of the Kurz corruption probe, Schallenberg was proposed by the ÖVP to replace him as chancellor of Austria.

 Schallenberg was sworn in as chancellor on 11 October 2021 by President Alexander Van der Bellen.
 In his first official act, he nominated career diplomat and ambassador to France Michael Linhart to succeed him as foreign minister.

 In November 2021, Schallenberg announced that COVID-19 vaccines would be mandatory in Austria from February 2022.
 It became the first European country to mandate the vaccine.

 Schallenberg announced his resignation on 2 December 2021 following Kurz's announcement that he was leaving politics just a few hours prior.
 As his reason for stepping down, he cited his belief that the chancellor and party leader should be the same person.

+Foreign minister

+On 9 October 2023, Schallenberg announced the suspension of the delivery of €19 million ($20 million) of aid to Palestinian areas in response to Gaza war and said that it would review its existing projects in Palestinian Territories.
+He also said that he would summon the Iranian ambassador to address Iran's "abhorrent reactions" to the attack.

+In 2025, Schallenberg was appointed interim Chancellor for a second time by President Van der Bellen effective 10 January, following the resignation of Karl Nehammer.